buffcleb/OctoPrint/README.md

 This snippet is located below "key:" in the config.yaml and adds support for the BLTouch and a fan control

+View it in raw to get the formatting correct (spacing seems to be important) back up yout config.yaml before editing it

 pi@octopi ~ $ pwd
 /home/pi
 pi@octopi ~ $ vi .octoprint/config.yaml